 Short-term substitute license

-This license may be issued to the holder of a baccalaureate degree from an accredited institution of higher education.
-An individual holding a short-term substitute license may teach in a given classroom for no more than 60 (school) days during the current school year under a short-term substitute license.
+If you have a bachelor's degree from an accredited institution of higher education, you may apply for a short term substitute teaching license.
+You may teach in a given classroom for no more than 60 (school) days during the current school year under a short-term substitute license.
 For periods longer than 60 (school) days, an individual with a long-term substitute license must be employed.

 Long-term substitute license